-The Gender Study Group is co-ordinated by Trion Pender of Action Aid.
-If you have an idea you wish to share, or are interested in joining the Study Group, please email Triona at firstname.lastname@example.org
+The Gender Study Group is convened by Triona Pender of Action Aid.
+If you have an idea you wish to share, or are interested in joining the Study Group, please email Triona at firstname.lastname@example.org.

 Challenges to Gender Equality, Public Health and Human Rights in the Trump Era